Uttlesford self-build and custom housebuilding register

 - are living outside of Uttlesford but have been permanently employed in the Uttlesford District for a minimum of 3 years and working at least 24 hours per week

-- existing social housing tenants residing in the Uttlesford District
+- are an existing social housing tenants residing in the Uttlesford District

-- applicants who are serving members of the regular forces or who have served in the regular forces, if the application is made within five years of their date of discharge
+- are an serving member of the regular forces or who have served in the regular forces and if your application is made within 5 years of the date of your discharge

-- applicants who have recently ceased or will cease to be entitled to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner where:
+- have recently ceased or will cease to be entitled to reside in accommodation provided by the Ministry of Defence following the death of that person's spouse or civil partner where:

 - the spouse or civil partner has served in the regular forces; and

 - their death was attributable (wholly or partly) to that service